SparkleMalone/DataBasics/README.md

 ```
 ### Statistics layer
-We can transform our data using binning, smoothing, descriptive, intermediate.
-We will explore how february temperatures have changed from 1990 - 2018
+We can transform our data using binning, smoothing, descriptive, or intermediate.
+We will explore how February temperatures have changed from 1990 - 2018
 ```{r, echo=TRUE}

 #Subset the data: